Greyhounds are not generally aggressive. They’re usually calm, quiet, and polite with other people and dogs of a similar size.

-However, pressure vests are used to promote calmness and in the treatment of phobias.
+However, pressure vests are used to promote calmness and treat phobias.
 They can also be used as an aid for musculoskeletal problems and pain management.

-There are behavioral classes available that have been specifically tailored towards greyhounds who suffer from increased aggression.
+Behavioral classes are available that have been specifically tailored towards greyhounds who suffer from increased aggression.
 These usually involve small groups of dogs in an open area.

 Standard behavioral groups aren’t always suitable for aggressive dogs because they may be asked to leave if they threaten the other dogs.

-Classes offering training and support exclusively to aggressive dogs mean that everyone attending is in the same boat, resulting in a better level of understanding from other owners facing similar issues.
+Classes offering training and support exclusively to aggressive dogs mean that everyone attending is in the same boat, resulting in better understanding from other owners facing similar issues.

-Muzzling your dog is NOT cruel and is the safest option until you’re absolutely sure that their aggression is under control.
-Your greyhound is often as accustomed to wearing their muzzle as they are to wearing its collar.
+Muzzling your dog is NOT cruel and is the safest option until you’re sure their aggression is controlled.
+Your greyhound is often as accustomed to wearing their muzzle as they are to wearing its martingale collar.

 Muzzles can be used until trust is established and your greyhound knows precisely what is expected of them.

-It will also stop them from chewing their way out of their crate if this is one of the other solutions you are using to help their aggression.
+It will also stop them from chewing their way out of their crate if this is one of the other solutions you use to help their aggression.

-There are many reasons linked to why neutering might be helpful to control aggression.
+There are many reasons linked to why neutering might be helpful in controlling aggression.
 Firstly, it will reduce their risk of contracting prostate disorders and other health problems that will cause them pain.

 Secondly, it will reduce the need for dominance and sexual behavior.
 It will also reduce the risk of being attacked by other male dogs.